alixedi/land/apps/australian-test-untangled.md

 ---
 layout: app
-title: Life in the UK Untangled 2022
+title: Australian Test Untangled
 description: The best-selling Life in the UK test app in the App Store.
 A 1000 practice questions from the official handbook, unlimited mock tests & exclusive features.
 permalink: australian-test-untangled/
 icon:
   src: ../assets/uploads/life-in-the-uk-logo.png